 Since 1 July 2015 the Counter Terrorism and Security Act 2015 places a duty on certain bodies to have 'due regard to the need to prevent people from being drawn into terrorism'.
 This includes local authorities, schools (excluding higher and further education), further education, higher education, the health sector, prisons and probation, and the police.

-Peer-on-peer abuse
+Child-on-Child abuse